Discounty Review – A Cozy Supermarket Sim That Stands on Its Own

 Pros:

-• Charming mix of store management and town life
+• Mysterious combination of store ownership and small town living

 • Relaxing, memorable soundtrack